 Nature, hey?
 Amazing.

-How long does cluster feeding last for?
+When does cluster feeding start?

 Cluster feeding can be the result of growth spurts that your baby is going through.

 👶 3 weeks